Air Conditioner Repair Checklist

 We suggest installing new flat filters once a month, and pleated filters every three months.

-If you aren’t sure when you last replaced yours, turn off your equipment completely and take out the filter.
+If you aren’t sure when you last replaced your filter, turn off your equipment completely and take out the filter.
 You can locate the filter in your furnace or air pump’s blower compartment.
 It could also be situated in an attached filter box or wall-mounted return air grille.

 Angle the filter up to the sunshine.
 If you can’t see through it, you need to replace it.